Sexual abuse in children - what to know

 - Look for signs of physical and sexual abuse.
 The provider will check the child's mouth, throat, anus, and penis or vagina.

-- Do blood tests to check for sexually transmitted diseases and pregnancy.
+- Do blood or other tests to check for sexually transmitted diseases and pregnancy.

 - Take photographs of any injuries, if needed.